 Professor Kelly said public health interventions traditionally focused on the other 20% of behavior change, the more deliberate type of decision making in which we are expected to take in public health messages, interpret and process them and then change our behavior, such as stopping smoking or exercising more.

 While nudge could apply to microenvironments, such as the school canteen, it also had a macro application in terms of system changes to prevent chronic disease, which is the focus of The Australian Prevention Partnership Centre.

 “If you are going to think about nudging in a broader, scaled-up way, you have to think systems-wide change, with the focus on the nature of the built environment, on architecture, planning, transport systems, food systems and so on.”

 Professor Kelly said the jury was still out on whether nudge theory could work in public health.
 “We need more research, especially in terms of physical activity.”

 He sees nudge as just one part of the armoury needed to tackle obesity and chronic disease.

 “If we’re looking to change obesity and improve rates of physical activity, we need that multi-pronged, multi-layered approach that involves everybody, from governments to individuals,” he said.
 “All have a role to play, some of which will be about nudges and automatic responses to things in the environment, but some of which will still rely on state regulation.”

-He said behaviour and changing behaviour are complex.
+He said behavior and changing behavior are complex.

 “Tobacco and the reduction in levels of smoking in Australia, Great Britain, the US and Canada have been a consequence of multi-layered and multi-level strategies, including nudge, that have been integrated with each other.
 This has taken decades and it may take just as long with obesity and chronic disease.”